 Want to let the kids dress themselves and also save yourself time?
-Read these 9 tips to teach your child to get dressed in the mornings with these 9 useful tips.
+Learn how to teach a child to dress themselves in the mornings with these 9 useful tips.

 I’m late for work, and my son insists on putting his shoes on.
 This wouldn’t be a problem… if he actually knew how to put shoes on.